 However, building a deck can be a large endeavor on the surface, but in reality, if you follow some simple steps, you can get the patio of your dreams relatively cheaply and easily.

-In this article we will be investigating everything to deal with mostly staining and sealing pressure treated wood that you can use on your deck/patio or even your wooden fence.
+In this article, we will be investigating everything to deal with mostly staining and sealing pressure treated wood that you can use on your deck/patio.

-Wood is susceptible to rotting and it can be a relatively weak material when it is constantly bombarded by solar rays, moisture from rain and snow, or even wind.
+No matter it’s treated or not, wood is susceptible to rotting especially when it is constantly bombarded by solar rays, moisture from rain and snow, or even wind.

-However, lucky for us, staining wood can increase the lifespan of the wood.
+However, lucky for us, staining treated wood can increase its lifespan to many-fold.

-So, let’s jump into and talk about how to stain pressure treated wood deck.
+So, let’s jump into and the steps for how to stain wood deck.